mariahesselman/Project_course/README.md

 1. Project_course/Buried_exposed_alpha_helical_proteins/codes/model.sav
 2. Project_course/Buried_exposed_alpha_helical_proteins/codes/predict.py

 When running predict.py , you will be prompted to enter the name of a fasta file contianing sequences whose topology you want to predict.
+The fasta file that I used to test whether this worked is Project_course/Buried_exposed_alpha_helical_proteins/codes/bigfasta.fasta

 After running predict.py your results will be available in ./Results.3line.txt